Skip to main content

 Understand when to seek help, how to take the first step of talking to someone, types of support available, plus how to find specialised perinatal mental health support near you.

-The birth of a baby is usually an exciting and positive experience for parents but sometimes it may be experienced as ‘traumatic’.
+The birth of a baby is often an exciting and positive experience for parents.
+Sometimes, however, the birth may be experienced as traumatic.
 The trauma may be physical (when injuries such as tears or muscle damage occur) or psychological (when it is stressful, frightening or distressing).
-The feelings of distress usually lessen with time but sometimes additional help is needed to restore your mental health.
+While feelings of distress may lessen with time, sometimes additional help is needed to recover.

 Take the Birth Trauma Self-check